umeshbapat/Umesh-Bapat-Portfolio/README.md

 - **Cloud & Microservices Enablement:** Led the transition from **monolithic systems to microservices-based architectures**, improving scalability and system resilience.
 - **Developer Experience & Internal Tools:** Expanded tooling efforts (e.g., **appFactory**) to standardize internal workflows, enhance developer productivity, and drive efficiency.
 - **PR Process Benchmarking:** Identified the need for a standardized PR process and developed a tool adopted by multiple leaders to improve coaching and performance evaluation.
-- **Experimenting with team processes:** I changed the team focus from the static timelines of sprints to milestones.
+- **Successful experimenting with team processes:** I changed the team focus from the static timelines of sprints to milestones.
 - **Strategic Hiring:** Owned and optimized hiring processes, working with vendors to refine interview rounds and scale teams effectively.

 ## ✅ Achieving Results
 ### 🎯 Notable Deliveries
-- **Property Analytics & Starter MISMO (Quantum):** Spearheaded the first cloud services in Appraisal Tech, establishing the team’s credibility in the space despite being new to the domain.
 - **NOVA Appraisal Go-Live:** Led Appraisal to become the first team to launch a business team pilot and transition to multiple workspaces.
 - **MAC.ai (Amrock Assist):** One of the core developer/architect of this ambitious AI-driven initiative.
-- **Machine Learning Microservice:** Designed and implemented a microservice that improved APS team efficiency by reducing manual tasks.
-- **Appraisal Admin Tool:** Built a tool to streamline and automate daily support tasks, significantly enhancing productivity.
 - **appFactory:** A fantastic demonstration of how a team can be inspired to take on a side project during hack weeks, with a focus on innovation, efficiency, and empowering engineers.
 It also serves as a model for **internal tooling and automation** to enhance engineering workflows.
+- **Appraisal Admin Tool:** Built a tool to streamline and automate daily support tasks, significantly enhancing productivity.
+- **Property Analytics & Starter MISMO (Quantum):** Spearheaded the first cloud services in Appraisal Tech, establishing the team’s credibility in the space despite being new to the domain.
+- **Machine Learning Microservice:** Designed and implemented a microservice that improved APS team efficiency by reducing manual tasks.
 - **Client List Revamp (RocketPro):** Overhauled a **high-maintenance client tracking dashboard** plagued by production incidents and performance issues.
 Solved **data ownership gaps, real-time sync challenges, and API inefficiencies** by implementing an **event-driven architecture** and a **lightweight API ecosystem**, significantly improving data accuracy, speed, and user experience.

 ## 🤝 Driving Culture